Tanvi141/Bulk-Purchase-App/mern-stack-boilerplate-master/README.md

 Run React:
 ```
-cd frontend
+cd frontend/
-npm install/
+npm install
 npm start
 ```
-Navigate to localhost:3000/ in your browser.
+Navigate to localhost:3000/ in your browser to access the app.